instruqt/lab-examples/demo/instructions/introduction/learning_curve.md

 # Steep Learning Curve

-Almost every piece of content requires starting from scratch.
+- Almost every piece of content requires starting from scratch
-They have to handle errors in script execution themselves.
+- They have to handle errors in script execution themselves
+- Have to build custom images for best end user experience, requiring strong automation skills

+### Examples

+Basic bash plumbing.

 ```shell
 #!/bin/bash -l